Home » Finding A School » VA Approved Flight Training: An Overview

 Texas State Technical College – Waco

-The Texas State Technical College is a military- and veteran-focused technical college that offers a vast array of two-year degree programs.
+The Texas State Technical College is a military- and veteran-focused technical college that offers a vast array of 2-year degree programs.

 One of them happens to cover the commercial and professional pilot subject areas.
 While TSTC does not participate in the Yellow Ribbon Program, the school does offer GI Bill approved programs.
 It also offers college credit for military experience, which is helpful for service members in transition.